Warren Buffett’s Top 10 Stock Picks: What We Can Learn from Them

 All About Intrinsic Value

-The calculation of intrinsic value is not an exact science, and Buffett often likens it to trying to hit a bird with a slingshot in the dark.
-But it’s in the pursuit of this elusive figure that Buffett’s mastery truly shines.
-He has a knack for identifying businesses with durable competitive advantages—what he calls ‘economic moats’—like strong brands, cost advantages, or regulatory protections that help to safeguard their long-term profits and market share.
+The calculation of intrinsic value is not an exact science, and Buffett often likens it to trying to estimate a range of probabilities rather than pinpointing a specific metric.
+But it’s in the pursuit of this discounted cash flow calculation that Buffett’s mastery truly shines.
+He targets businesses with durable competitive advantages—what he calls ‘economic moats’—such as consumer brand pricing power, high switching costs, or low-cost production scaling that safeguard long-term operating margins from competitive degradation.
+Academic financial research frequently catalogs these characteristics as a blend of the Quality (QMJ) and Value (HML) factors.

 However, value investing isn’t just about picking stocks trading below their intrinsic value.
-It’s also about having the patience to wait for the market to recognize the true value of these stocks.
+It’s also about enduring the tracking error and underperformance pain while waiting for the broader market to realize that valuation gap.
 As Buffett once noted, “The stock market is a device for transferring money from the impatient to the patient.”
-This underscores another key tenet of his philosophy: a long-term investment horizon.
+This underscores another key operational reality of his framework: a structural long-term investment horizon that shrugs off quarterly tracking metrics.
+The fund wrapper matters, but the investor’s behavior matters more when a concentrated book lags a capitalization-weighted benchmark for five consecutive years.

 source: Investor Center on YouTube